 Non-exam assessment (NEA) set and marked by the school/college and moderated by AQA during a visit.
 Moderation will normally take place in June.

 Students respond to their chosen starting point from an externally set assignment paper relating to their subject title, evidencing coverage of all four assessment objectives.

 Preparatory period followed by 10 hours of supervised time

 Non-exam assessment (NEA) set by AQA; marked by the school/college and moderated by AQA during a visit.
 Moderation will normally take place in June.

 A good GCSE Art portfolio enables you to apply with confidence for a range of post-16 courses, such as AS/A Level Art and/or Photography, BTEC in Art, Media and Design, and Foundation Diploma in Art and Design.

 Art qualifications are the pathway to professions such as fashion design, graphic design, interior design, product design, web design, animation, advertising, working for television, teaching, and of course, for artists and craftspeople.

-For more information please speak to Ms Nicholson.
+For more information please speak to Ms Aves or Mrs Dite.

 At Key Stage 4, students are encouraged to attend after-school and Saturday sessions to help them improve their skills, learn new ones, and enhance their grades.
 Students will also have opportunities to work with visiting artists and craftspeople.
 GCSE students visit museums and art galleries as part of their course to broaden and deepen their understanding of industry.